Summer camps for kids in Paris

 Funny Club J2A, a Judo club, offers summer programs for children aged 4 to 12.
 The day begins at 9am and ends at 5pm.

-• 23 June to 4 July 2025: A week-long workshop at ONO (8 rue Léontine 75015) focused on sports and reserved for college students.
+• 29 June to 17 July 2026: Daily sessions at ONO (8 rue Léontine 75015) focused on sports for 4-13 year olds

 Where: 7th and 15th arrondissements, Paris

-Cost: The prices range from about €80 per day, about €400 per week, and about €800 for two weeks, depending on the chosen program.
+Cost: The prices range from about €70 per day, about €400 per week, depending on the chosen program.

 Club des Enfants Parisiens

 The Club des Enfants Parisiens in the 17th arrondissement offers activities for children aged 2 to 15 throughout the year.
 The Club has 20 activity rooms, a lovely courtyard, and a tea room for parents.
 You can work quietly, relax, or enjoy organic juices, herbal teas, and homemade cakes while waiting for your kids.
+This summer, the club is running weekly workshops from 29 June until 28 August.
+Parents can choose from morning, afternoon or all day classes for kids.
+There are different age-appropriate activities that include:

 • Sports: Gymnastics, boxing, taekwondo, skateboarding